benoitries/netlogo-to-messir/docs/orchestration-flow.md

 This document provides a precise, concise description of the end-to-end orchestration flow, including per-agent inputs/outputs and conditional branches.

+> Reference Orchestrator: The canonical implementation of the multi-agent workflow is `code-netlogo-to-lucim-agentic-workflow/archive/orchestrator_persona_v3.py`.
+See `docs/ORCHESTRATOR_REFERENCE.md` for details and run instructions.

 ## Pipeline Overview

 The system implements an 8-stage pipeline with parallel execution for stages 01-02, followed by sequential processing from stage 03 onwards.